Summer Reading Program

 Fountain Square Branch

-The Branch will create a one-of-a-kind watercolor piece with artist Robert Carey for the Art Squared event.
+The Branch will feature activities during Fountain Square's annual Art Squared event.
 Staff will also pass out age-appropriate books as part of the Art Squared parade.

 Garfield Park Branch